-With the increase in a number of people employed the organization is more responsible towards the society, its liquidity needs for the core business grow as well.
-For such growing organization, financial and legal responsibilities also grow with the size.
+With the increase in the number of people employed the organization is more responsible for the society, its liquidity needs for the core business grow as well.
+For such a growing organization, financial and legal responsibilities also grow with the size.
 In our country (India) law has mandated certain financial obligations on the organizations with a sufficient number of employees.
-Gratuity is one such responsibility which allows an employee, staying in the organization for a longer duration, to be awarded and makes the employer liable to bear the cost of the award.
+Gratuity is one such responsibility that allows an employee, staying in the organization for a longer duration, to be awarded and makes the employer liable to bear the cost of the award.

 What is Gratuity?

 All of us must be aware of the term Gratuity.
 Gratuity is a mandatory advantage to be offered to workers according to the Gratuity Act, 1972.
 It is a lump sum figure paid out to the worker at the time he/she is separating from the organization.
 An employee is entitled to the amount of gratuity only if he or she accomplishes the conditions mentioned in the Gratuity Act.

 An organization can opt to save a sum of money with the intention of fulfilling the expected gratuity accountability.
 The pooled money formed under this scheme is then utilized to make claim payments for gratuity when employees leave.

 An organization is liable to offer their workers the gratuity advantages.
 Every company needs to have sufficient funds to fulfill the gratuity needs of its employees at the right time.